w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 # Recalling the Machine Learning pipeline

-We now focus on the model, the "heart" of the AI in our system
+We now focus on the model, the "heart" of the AI in our system.

 ![Data pipeline](./img/datapreprocessing/pipeline.svg)